muzz-procogia/rmarkdown-techtalk/README.md

 While reviewing the text, we'll want to edit references to a particular country so that when we knit a new file using the parameter, the file will be consistent with the country we specify.

 ## 11. Reviewing the text
-We can modify text, headers, and even the YAML header using syntax we used when adding date formatting to the date field in the YAML header earlier in the course.
+We can modify text, headers, and even the YAML header using syntax we used when adding date formatting to the date field in the YAML header earlier in the talk.
 Where the text or header refers to a specific country name, we can replace the name with, in backticks, the letter r to specify the language and params dollar sign country.

 ## 12. Reviewing the YAML header
 We'll then review the YAML header and modify the document title to include the country using the parameter.
 Using the same syntax we used to modify the text and headers, in backticks, we specify r as the language followed by params dollar sign country.